htmfilho/htmfilho.github.io/_posts/2012-06-30-architects-need-a-pragmatic-software-development-process.markdown

 layout: post
 title: "Architects Need a Pragmatic Software Development Process"
 date: 2012-06-30 05:24:00 +0200
-categories: uncategorized agile business process software architecture software engineering
+categories: agile business process software architecture software engineering
 ---

 I have been a non-stop software architect since 2006.
 During my experience, I realized that it’s really hard to perform the role of architect in an organization that doesn’t have a software development process or have it too simplified.
 When the development is not fairly organized, project managers don’t find a room in their schedule to implement architectural recommendations.
 They probably have time, people and resources, but since they don’t have a precise idea of the team’s productivity, they feel afraid of accepting new non-functional requirements or changing existing ones.
 I’ve noticed that, in a chaotic environment, people become excessively pragmatic, averse to changes.